 Yuletide cheer apparently hasn’t gotten the better of the Conservative Party.
 Just the opposite: it seems the Christmas season is an ideal time for the kind of minor-key, hardtack fear campaign one misses so much between elections.
-Have a listen to this if you feel like laughing and/or vomiting.

 Michael Ignatieff, Jack Layton, Gilles Duceppe, They all back the coalition, and now they all back an iPod tax.
 That’s right!
 An iPod tax: a brand new tax that will have you paying up to $75 more for iPods, smart phones, personal video recorders, MP3 players, and just about anything with a hard drive.
 The iPod tax: it’s just the beginning of the coalition’s high tax agenda.

 That’s right, kids: Not even your iPod is safe from the socialist-pinko-crypto-sovereigntist coalition, the very one that will keep criminals out of jail, legislate the flowing of free drugs into the veins of addicts and force you to register your guns with the government.
 The streets will flow with blood of innocents.
 Your cousin will be Bieber-less at Christmas.
 Want to avoid all this?
 Vote Conservative.
 You’re welcome.